2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Introduction

-Convolutional Neural Networks (CNN) has recently shown outstanding performance for various computer vision challenges\cite{lecun1990handwritten}, \cite{russakovsky2015imagenet}, \cite{simonyan2014very}, \cite{he2016deep}.
-Logically, increasingly amount of studies have been devoted on the adoption of CNN in the medical imaging field, where most data have a high dimension nature, such as 3D volume (CT \cite{setio2016pulmonary}, CTA, MRI \cite{nielsen2018prediction}), 2D+Time sequence (DSA \cite{2020arXiv201001432S}), 3D+Time sequence(CTP \cite{robben2020prediction}).
+Benefited from the recent advances in Convolutional Neural Networks (CNNs) in various computer vision challenges \citep{russakovsky2015imagenet, simonyan2014very, he2016deep}, many algorithms for automatic cancer diagnosis on medical images have been proposed to help to improve radiologists' performance and reduce their workload.
+Logically, increasingly amount of studies have been devoted on the adoption of CNN in the medical imaging field, where data have different high-dimension natures, such as 2D images (X-ray \citep{tan2022multi}, 2D ultrasound \citep{xing2020lesion}) and 3D volumes (CT \citep{setio2016pulmonary}, Computed Tomographic Angiography (CTA) \citep{su2020automatic}, 3D ultrasound \citep{yang2019transferring}, MRI \citep{nielsen2018prediction}), 2D images+Time sequence (\citep{su2022spatio, zhang2022automated}), 3D images+Time sequence (\citep{robben2020prediction}).

-Based on the model input representation of 3D data, existing CNN methods can be divided into three categories: 2D, 2.5D and 3D.
-That is to say, these three approaches differ in ways to extract information from 3D volumes.